Editing a form field

 Datetime

-Input to enter or select a date with a time
+Input to enter or select a date with a time.

 Select

 Input to select one or multiple values from a list.
-(The button next to form input is only available for a "value list" data source.)
+(The button next to the form input is only available for a "value list" data source.)

-When this type is selected several additional inputs are displayed.
+When this type is selected, several additional inputs are displayed.
 There are three possible data sources for a select input:

 Value list